As of this writing, there are six flavors of ProRes for you to choose from for editing your projects. They are as follows:

 It’s pretty easy for me to know what version of ProRes to select based on these two factors alone.
 Was your footage shot on a DSLR with no need for alpha transparency?
 Well you can immediately take ProRes 4444 (XQ) and ProRes 422 HQ off the list, then whittle down from there.
 Was your footage shot on a RED, Blackmagic, ARRI, or Sony cinema camera?
 You’re most probably looking at ProRes 422 HQ or higher to maintain high bitrates and color fidelity.

 Apple has posted an excellent white paper (PDF link) which is what I referred back to when writing this blog post.
 It’ll act as an excellent reference for viewing the target data rates and determining which flavor to choose.
+On top of that, Convergent Design has a very helpful chart to show you anticipated recording times in ProRes depending on your frame rate and resolution.

 Due to the fact that there are so many combinations of frame size, resolution, color depth, and more, these are by no means definitive answers to the question of what codec to choose, but I’ll try to help and give examples based on my own experience working with certain types of footage and equipment.